coreos/docs/os/customizing-sshd.md

 ### Activating changes

-After creating the the dropin file, the changes can be activated by doing a daemon-reload and restarting `sshd.socket`
+After creating the dropin file, the changes can be activated by doing a daemon-reload and restarting `sshd.socket`

 ```
 $ sudo systemctl daemon-reload